CCI-MOC/hil/docs/developer-guidelines.md

 - [ ] Ensure any user, deployer or developer documentation is updated.
 - [ ] If a change affects an external API, be sure to update docs/rest\_api.md.
 - [ ] Testing:
-  - [ ] Ensure tests pass after making your changes by running `py.test tests/unit tests/stress.py` from the top-level haas directory.
+  - [ ] Ensure tests pass after making your changes by running `py.test tests/unit tests/stress.py` from the top-level hil directory.
 Parallel testing can be used on multi-core systems by running `py.test tests/unit tests/stress.py -n auto`
   - [ ] Add unit tests in the corresponding file and create one if none are present.
   - [ ] If practical, bug fixes should have an reproducing test to ensure that the bug does not come back.
   - [ ] Run deployment tests if code could affect switches

 #### Get agreement

-The HaaS project appreciates all ideas and submissions.
+The HIL project appreciates all ideas and submissions.
 In the past, we've discussed several alternatives to how things currently work (which we're trying to get better about writing down), and it would be good to have agreement that includes input from these past discussions as well as the wisdom of the community.
-The best way to do this is to [file an issue](https://github.com/CCI-MOC/haas/issues) on github, email haas-dev-list@bu.edu or speak with one of the core developers directly.
+The best way to do this is to [file an issue](https://github.com/CCI-MOC/hil/issues) on github, email hil-dev-list@bu.edu or speak with one of the core developers directly.

 #### Documentation

 * [Documentation listing](/README.html#documentation)

-In HaaS, we primarily have 3 types of users: end-users (API/CLI users), deployers (HaaS instance admins) and developers (you!).
-If your change affects any of HaaS's extensive documentation, please be sure to update the accompanying documentation.
+In HIL, we primarily have 3 types of users: end-users (API/CLI users), deployers (HIL instance admins) and developers (you!).
+If your change affects any of HIL's extensive documentation, please be sure to update the accompanying documentation.
 For example, if an API call signature is changed or added, please update [docs/rest_api.md](https://github.com/CCI-MOC/hil/blob/master/docs/rest_api.md).